Navy Nurse Corps officer responds to medical emergency on grounded ferry

 |0

-This work, Navy Nurse Corps officer responds to medical emergency on grounded ferry, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy Nurse Corps officer responds to medical emergency on grounded ferry, by Douglas Stutz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT